TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 TODO: Fix this

-In the realm of Ethereal magic and mysticism, you become a master of invisible threads, bridging reality and imagination.
+In the realm of Arcane magic and mysticism, you become a master of invisible threads, bridging reality and imagination.
 As you journey deeper into this esoteric world, you unlock the secrets of the cosmos, wielding raw energies and shaping them into powerful manifestations.
-Incantations and spellcasting become your forte, as your words resonate with the universe, giving you the ability to reshape the world around you.
+Incantations and spellcasting become your f forte, as your words resonate with the universe, giving you the ability to reshape the world around you.

 Yet, this path demands precision and control, for the untamed forces you wield can easily turn against you.
 As you seek to master the Arcane, you must cultivate inner balance and  mindfulness, attuning yourself to the interconnectedness of all things.
 Through encounters with fellow seekers and experienced mages, you gather wisdom, but the journey remains your own to chart.

 Ultimately, being an Arcane mage transcends mere power and knowledge.
 It is a journey of self-discovery and understanding, where you become a beacon of mystic wisdom and a guardian of the sacred secrets that shape existence itself.

-##### Ethereal Archetypes
+##### Arcane Archetypes

 - **The Arcane Scholar:** This archetype embodies a deep thirst for knowledge and understanding of the magical arts.
 The Arcane Scholar spends their life poring over ancient tomes, deciphering cryptic runes, and uncovering forgotten secrets of the cosmos.
 Their magical repertoire is vast, and they often serve as mentors or advisors to other characters seeking wisdom and guidance.
 - **The Illusion Weaver:** The Illusion Weaver excels in the art of creating realistic and mind-bending illusions.
 They can deceive and manipulate the perceptions of others, making them appear invisible, or conjuring vivid phantoms and mirages.
 Their power lies in their ability to bend reality and sow confusion among their enemies.